Study 14: Who’s in charge of your life?

 Jesus died for you – so that he could live through you.

-He knows we can’t possibly live like a Christian on our own – it’s impossible – ‘the Law’ (the Old Testament rules and regulations) shows us that, Hebrews 7:18-19.
+He knows we cannot possibly live as a Christian on our own – it’s impossible.
+The “law” (the Old Testament rules and regulations) shows us that.
+(See Hebrews 7:18-19.)
 We can’t do it without Jesus.
-Trying to keep all the commandments isn’t good enough, because God tells us (James 2:10), that if we have broken one of the commandments, we have broken them all.
-No, we can’t be a Christian by trying to be good, doing the right things and looking the part (whatever that is!!).
-We really have no hope without realising that Jesus wants to live now, in just the same way He did 2,000 years ago, but this time using our bodies to live through.
+Trying to keep all the commandments isn’t good enough, because God tells us (James 2:10), that if we have broken just one of the commandments, we have broken them all.
+No, we cannot be a Christian by trying to be good, doing the right things and looking the part (whatever that is!)
+We really have no hope without realising that Jesus wants to live now, in just the same way He did two thousand years ago, but this time using our bodies to live through.

 How simple life becomes.
 We no longer have to strive to do what we think we should.
-We can’t – not for long anyway.
-Many Christians have ‘burnt-out’ by trying to do the right things.
+We cannot – not for long anyway.
+Many Christians have “burned out” by trying to do the right things.
 Have you ever tried to read the Bible because you thought you should?
 Have you ever tried to pray for an hour a day because you were told to?
-Sometimes, we can last a month or two!!
-But there is no freedom in that.
-No life in doing the ‘acts’ out of obligation.
+Sometimes, we may last a month or two!
+But there is no freedom in that; no life in doing the “acts” out of obligation.

-There is no other way to have life – abundant life, without Christ living in you, then through you.
+There is no other way to have life – abundant life – without Christ living in us, then through us.
 Nothing else lasts.

-We can obviously keep up routines for a certain length of time, but sooner or later, we fail.
+We can obviously keep up routines for a certain length of time but, sooner or later, we fail.
 Then what?
-We feel we have let God down and we try again.
-We go to the front at the church alter-call, to re-commit ourselves to try harder next time.
+We feel that we have let God down and we try again.
+We go to the front at the church altar-call, to re-commit ourselves to try harder next time.
 The pattern is a circular one, and never ends.

-There is a great lifting-off of responsibility once we begin to realise that WE can do nothing of ourselves anyway.
-God doesn’t expect us to be right with Him on our own – He knows we can’t be anyway!
-That is precisely why Jesus died.
-So that now, it is not I who live, but Christ in me.
-After all He created us to need Him and to need a relationship with Him.
+There is a great lifting of responsibility once we begin to realise that WE can do nothing of ourselves.
+God doesn’t expect us to be right with Him on our own.
+He knows we cannot do that!
+It is precisely why Jesus died.
+So that now, it is not me that lives, but Christ in me.
+After all, He created us to need Him and to need a relationship with Him.
 That is the reason why, without His life living in us, we will always be searching for Him.

 Freedom is something that cannot be explained in words if we have never experienced it.
-It’s like standing at the front of a huge ship, seeing nothing to trap or bind us just water and sky, feeling the wind in our face and blowing through our hair.
+It’s like standing at the front of a huge ship, seeing nothing to trap or bind us – just water and sky, feeling the wind in our face and blowing through our hair.
 A feeling inside us, of excitement and “joy unspeakable and full of glory” as we shout out, or laugh or cry.
-All the while, we know Who is with us as we laugh and soar with our friend Jesus, 1 Peter 1:8. “…where the Spirit of the Lord is, there is liberty (emancipation from bondage and freedom).”
-2 Corinthians 3:17 and Isaiah 61:1-2.
+All the while, we know Who is with us as we laugh and soar with our friend Jesus.
+1 Peter 1:8: “…where the Spirit of the Lord is, there is liberty (emancipation from bondage and freedom).”
+(See also 2 Corinthians 3:17 and Isaiah 61:1-2).

 Freedom for us is why Jesus died.
 Why would we not want that?
-There is nothing we can do – Oh no, it’s already been done.
+There is nothing we can do – it’s already been done.

 Do you still need to be free?

-Jesus wants to give us this wonderful, joyous freedom – this abundant life, now.
+Jesus wants to give us this wonderful, joyous freedom – this abundant life – now.
 He is standing at the door of our heart with an armful of gifts that He has died to be able to give us.
-They are for all.
+They are for everyone.
 Why not open the door in the wall you have put around you heart, and receive it all?
-He won’t want you to be bound or shackled to any rules, principles or regulations to try to please God – This is actually the definition of ‘religion’ in Webster’s dictionary.
+He won’t want you to be bound or shackled to any rules, principles or regulations to try to please God.
+(This is actually the definition of ‘religion’ in Webster’s dictionary.)
 That is not the freedom He wants for us.

 Christ is all – everything.

-The total and complete end of all struggle to be a ‘good Christian’.
+This means the total and complete end of all struggle to be a “good Christian”.
 If Christ is our life, there is no struggle.
-It’s only because we now have His life living through us, that we have the hope of glory (Colossians 1:27).
+It’s only because we now have His life living through us that we have the hope of glory (Colossians 1:27).
 Nothing else will do.
 There is no other way to be free.

 We can hear God for ourselves

-He speaks to us in a loving, kind way and has a still, small voice that almost sounds like our thought or idea, 1 Kings 11-12.
-You see, we are one, He is in us, so He sounds like we do!
+He speaks to us in a loving, kind way and has a still, small voice that almost sounds like our thought or idea.
+(See 1 Kings 11-12.)
+You see, we are one.
+He is in us, so He sounds like we do!
 We trust that voice more and more as our relationship together deepens.
 We can hear His voice above a million of others.
 “My sheep know My voice, I know them and they follow Me… no one shall snatch them out of My hand.”
 (John 10:27-28).